skillsoftadmin/moodle-block_percipio_home/README.md

-# percipio_home
+# moodle-block-plugin
-This plugin provides Percipio Home block to be added on the Moodle homepage
+The Skillsoft Percipio Home Page plugin was developed as an add-on to the Percipio Activity plugin.
+It allows learners to go directly to the Percipio platform without having to launch content.
+After the plugin is installed, learners can click the “button” to be automatically authenticated into Percipio and then directed to the home page.